TomHSYu/tomhsyu.github.io/_posts/2023-12-05-master-switch.md

 ---

 Is the Internet different?
-Written in the context of the ever-expanding role of the Internet, Tim Wu’s historical analysis of monumental shifts in the information technology industries addresses whether the Internet will stand apart from its predecessors - telephone, radio, TV, and cable - in defying the trends set by the latter.
+Written in the context of the ever-expanding role of the Internet, Tim Wu’s historical analysis of monumental shifts in the information technology industries addresses whether the Internet will stand apart from its predecessors - telephone, radio, TV, and cable - in defying the precedents set by the latter.
 In particular, the cycle below summarizes the rise and fall of the titans that held near-exclusive power over the defining technologies of their time:

 <p align="center">
 <a href="https://github.com/TomHSYu/tomhsyu.github.io/blob/gh-pages/files/blog_posts/Masterswitch_Cycle.png?raw=true" target="_blank">